 - Coat the entire inside surface with oil.
-You can use practically any kind of cooking oil from Pam to peanut oil or even bacon grease.
-The kind of oil isn't going to make a big difference so don't waste a lot of money on it.
-Once you have a good coating of oil you need to heat that oil to a temperature that will allow it to seep into every imperfection in the metal surface of the smoker.
-This will create the barrier that will repel water and keep your smoker from rusting.
+You can use practically any kind of cooking oil, from Pam to peanut oil or even bacon grease.
+The kind of oil isn't going to make a big difference, so don't waste a lot of money on it.
+It should be an oil with a high burning point, however.
+Some manufacturers recommend canola or grapeseed oil.

 - Once you have a good coating of oil, you need to heat that oil to a temperature that will allow it to seep into every imperfection in the metal surface of the smoker.
 This creates a barrier that will repel water and keep your smoker from rusting.
 Use a standard charcoal fire to heat the smoker to a temperature of around 250 to 275 F. Any temperature higher than this may damage the paint on your smoker.
 Many models, particularly the cheaper vertical water smokers, can shed their paint at temperatures as low as 300 F.

 - Make sure the chimney is wide open to create a good airflow.
 If you are adding wood to the firebox during seasoning to create additional smoke, make sure to use the same type of wood that you plan to use when smoking meat.